On Episodes, Prototypical Networks, and Few-shot Learning: Comparing to other PN implementations

-We compared the inference methods discussed in Sec.~\ref{sec:test-time} on \textit{mini}ImageNet and CIFAR-FS.
-Results can be found in Table~\ref{tab:base-learners}.
-Unless expressly specified, we chose to use 1-NN with class centroids in all our experiments, as it performs significantly better than $k$-NN or \emph{Soft-assignment}.
-This might sound surprising, as the \emph{Soft-assignment} approach closely reflects NCA's training protocol and outputs class probabilities.
-We speculate its inferior performance could be caused by poor model calibration~\citep{guo2017calibration}: since the classes between training and evaluation are disjoint, the model is unlikely to produce calibrated probabilities.
-As such, within the softmax, outliers behaving as false positives can happen to highly influence the final decision, and those behaving as false negatives can end up being almost completely ignored (their contribution is squashed toward zero).
-With the nearest centroid classification approach outliers are still clearly an issue, but their effect can be less dramatic.

-As standard, performance is assessed on episodes of 5-way, 15-query and either 1- or 5-shot.
-Each model is evaluated on 10,000 episodes sampled from the test set (or the validation set, in some experiments).
-To further reduce the variance, we trained each model \emph{five times} with five different random seeds, for a total of 50,000 episodes per configuration, from which 95\% confidence intervals are computed and reported for all our experiments.
+As standard~\citep{hospedales2020meta}, performance is assessed on episodes of 5-way, 15-query and 1- or 5-shot.
+Each model is evaluated on 10,000 episodes sampled from the validation set during training, or from the test set during testing.
+To further reduce the variance, we trained each model \emph{three times} with three different random seeds, for a total of 30,000 episodes per configuration, from which 95\% confidence intervals are computed.